 For another tasty condiment, try this refined sugar free ketchup recipe.
 It’s perfect with fries, scrambled eggs, or on burgers.

-Or try this delicious lemon and herb sauce.
+Or try this delicious herb and lemon sauce.
 It’s great on fish, seafood, and chicken.

 Paleo BBQ Sauce